boutell/holodeck/README.md

 For convenience, `--ignore-static` is equivalent to `--ignore-extensions=gif,jpg,png,js,xlx,pptx,docx,css,ico,pdf`.

+The default timeout is 60000 milliseconds (60 seconds).
+You can change it with `--timeout=20000`.

 ## Limitations

 * The CLF parsing is pretty basic and won't cope if you have extra fields before the regular fields (at the end is OK).